-The non-employee directors, through the rotating chair, can set their own agenda, maintain minutes and report back to the board as a whole.
+The non-employee directors, through the lead director, can set their own agenda, maintain minutes and report back to the board as a whole.
 This meeting does not take the place of the normal board meeting and can serve as a committee of the whole of non-employee directors.
-The presiding chair may report back to the board as a whole on the topics and issues discussed at this meeting.
-It is possible that the presiding chair could:
+The lead director may report back to the board as a whole on the topics and issues discussed at this meeting.
+It is possible that the lead director could:

-- Recommend matters for consideration by the full Board
+- Ensure adequate lead time for effective study and discussion of matters for consideration by the full Board.

-- Oversee the annual evaluation of the Board and its committees with the help of the Nominating and Corporate Governance Committee.
+- Oversee annual evaluations of the Board as a whole and its committees with the help of the Nominating and Corporate Governance Committee.

 III.
 Director Access to Management and Independent Advisors: All directors are able to directly contact members of management, including, in the case of the Audit Committee, direct access to the head of internal audit.
 Broad management participation is encouraged in presentations to the Board, and executive management frequently meets with Board members on an individual basis.
-The Board and its Committees are empowered to hire, at the Company’s expense, their own financial, legal and other experts to assist them in addressing matters of importance to the Company.
+The Board and its Committees are empowered to hire at Company expense their own financial, legal and other experts to assist them in addressing matters of importance to the Corporation.

-V. Director Orientation and Education: Directors are provided, as may be required, with materials regarding Ennis upon their initial election to the Board.
-Other orientation procedures include meetings with senior executives of the Company in its major business units.
+V. Director Orientation and Continuing Education: Directors are provided extensive material regarding Ennis upon their initial election to the Board, including a binder containing information regarding Ennis and its policies and various administrative and legal matters.
+Other orientation procedures include meetings with senior executives of the Company’s major business units.
 Board meetings are occasionally held outside the corporate office to permit directors to visit operating locations of Ennis subsidiaries.

 VII.
 Management Compensation, Evaluation and Succession: The Board provides annual goals for the Chief Executive Officer and the Compensation Committee evaluates the CEO’s performance, including his or her success in achieving these goals, in setting compensation.
 The Board recognizes that the selection of the CEO and the oversight of succession planning are among the most important duties of the Board.
 The Compensation Committee evaluates the form and amount of compensation of Ennis’ senior management, and provides a report thereon annually in the proxy statement.

 VIII.
 Board Committees: There are three standing committees of the Board, to wit: the Compensation Committee, the Audit Committee, and the Nominating and Corporate Governance Committee.
 Other committees can be created at the discretion of the Board, including ad hoc committees established for specific concerns or issues confronting the Board.
-The Board elects the Committee members and Committee Chairs upon the recommendation of the Nominating and Corporate Governance Committee who, after some consultation among the retiring chair, the Chairman and other members of the Board, consider and recommend the candidates for Committee positions and Chairs.
+The Board appoints the Committee members and Committee Chairs after some consultation among the retiring chair, the Chairman and other members of the Board.
 The consultations generally address the skill-sets needed, desire to serve on a particular committee, and ability to commit the necessary time for a particular committee as a means of placing the appropriate directors in their respective committees.
-The committee members and committee chairs are elected in the first directors meeting following the annual meeting of shareholders.
+The committee members and committee chairs are appointed in the first directors meeting following the annual meeting of shareholders.

 IX.
-Evaluation of Corporate Governance Guidelines: Annually, the Nominating and Corporate Governance Committee reviews the Corporate Governance Guidelines and recommends changes to the Board if appropriate.
+Evaluation of Corporate Governance Guidelines: Annually, the Nominating and Corporate Governance Committee reviews these Guidelines and recommends changes to the Board if appropriate.